RedHenDev/RedHen_2DPhysics/README.md

 Currently, I'm working on a way to handle collision events.
 You can do this with the present version, and for example see my [No Man's Flappycraft](http://www.redhendev.com/NoMansFlappyCraft) to see this functionality in action :)
 However, at present this would require you to fiddle with the code of the wrapper yourself -- simple enough, but not ideal.

 If you'd like any additional features, or have found a bug/issue -- do get in contact.

-Hope this is useful :)
+Hope the Wrapper is useful!
+Happy coding! :)